alefore/weblog/ten-years-of-edge.md

 This is significantly better,
 but you still need to either:

-1. Validate "manually" validate that all customers of these modules are passing sorted contents.
+1. Validate "manually" that all customers of these modules are passing sorted contents.
    This is brittle.
    If you add a new customer and neglect to sort,